 RT1 reached a 5-million-transaction mark in October last year.
 It can be used by any bank and financial institutions from all over Europe for any payment product in Euro fully compliant with the SCT Inst Scheme of the European Payments Council (EPC) and is in line with the ISO 20022 global messaging standards for real-time payments.
 It operates around the clock on any day of the year and supports payment service providers in transferring euro transactions between payment accounts in less than 10 seconds end to end.

 RT1 also connects to Ripplenet and the Dutch's largest bank was expected to start using xCurrent.
 Some banks that are on the RT1 or TIPS are using Ripple network, which has entered into agreements with many banks and financial institutions to use its blockchain network to make cross-border payments between institutions.
 Dutch banks were all expected to hook into the system starting December last year.

-Some issues that are being looked into in order to facilitate such instant payments on systems include need to develop authentication mechanisms that are fast, need to provide uniform experience, and the right level of convenience.
+Some issues that are being looked into in order to facilitate such instant payments on systems include needing to develop authentication mechanisms that are fast, need to provide uniform experience and the right level of convenience.

-For instance, with these bundles of salaries or bill payments, it is important to combine ability to process instant payments in real time but also at the precise time pre-determined by the treasurer.
+For instance, with these bundles of salaries or bill payments, it is important to combine the ability to process instant payments in real time but also at the precise time pre-determined by the treasurer.
 They want ‘right-time’ payments rather than real-time payments.
-Also to be required are easily processable instant notification.
-Pan-European association such as EBA comes into play to foster dialogue among payments industry practitioners in order there can be the needed coordination to achieve goals such as pan-European instant payment systems.
+Also to be required is an easily processable instant notification.
+A pan-European association such as EBA comes into play to foster dialogue among payments industry practitioners in order there can be the needed coordination to achieve goals such as pan-European instant payment systems.🔥193 Views